 - You have no outstanding paperwork.
 Before requesting a first-time abatement, you will need to ensure that your paperwork is up-to-date .

 - You have arranged payment for outstanding taxes.
 The IRS requires that you are in good standing on your taxes before requesting an abatement.
 That means that you need to have arranged for repayment.
 For those on a repayment plan, you will need to be current with your payments.

-To Learn More, Talk to a Virginia Tax Attorney
+To Learn More about IRS penalty abatement, Talk to a Virginia Tax Attorney

 At Sodowsky Law Firm, PC, we can help you manage tax debts and apply for abatements.
 We have years of experience helping clients with tax debt manage their obligations to the IRS.
 We can help you prepare letters requesting abatement and ensure that you are in good standing with the IRS.
 Contact us today to learn more.